predsci/sunRunner1D/README.md

 # sunRunner1D

-Welcome to sunRunner1D 0.00002 (2022-11-29).
+Welcome to sunRunner1D.
 This is a 1D MHD calculation of a CME pulse propagating (and evolving) through an ambient solar wind, state of which can be specified by the user.
 The version provided here has been compiled on a Mac (and the executable should run on most of the recent versions of the OS, including Ventura).
-If you plan to run on a Linux computer or Windows, you will need to recompile the Pluto code, which is in the src directory (see the makefile for more information).
+If you plan to run on a Linux computer or Windows, you will need to recompile the Pluto code, which is in the src directory (See instructions below).

 For a run, you need to provide, at a minimum:

 1.  <run name>, e.g. run001
 2. Number of grid points: ‘low’ - 500, ‘medium’ - 1000, ‘high’ - 2000
-3. Outer boundary (in solar radii) - default is ~257 Rs
+3. Outer boundary (in solar radii) - default is 260 Rs
 4. CME parameters at 21.5Rs

 a.
 Velocity pulse, default 500 km/s (dv)